GrzegorzStary/Rent-It/README.md

 -  Regulatory Changes: Shifts in consumer rights, insurance, or rental regulations may impact operations.

 ## Growth Opportunities
-- Expanded Categories: Introduce rentals for larger items (e.g. vehicles, equipment) or niche markets (e.g. photography gear).
+- Expanded Categories: Introduce rentals for larger items for example vehicles or niche markets (photography gear).
 - Partnerships: Collaborate with local businesses and repair shops to offer verified, high-quality rentals.
-- Premium Services: Provide insurance add-ons, delivery/pick-up options, or subscription-based membership benefits.
+- Premium Services: Provide insurance add-ons, delivery/pick-up options, or subscription based membership benefits.

 ## Agile Methodology User Stories

 The development of Rent-It followed Agile principles, ensuring that the project could evolve iteratively with constant feedback and incremental improvements.
 Instead of building everything at once, the application was divided into smaller deliverables  each representing a core area of functionality (e.g., authentication, rental bag, payments, account management).

 [All the User Stories are available here - please click.](https://github.com/users/GrzegorzStary/projects/6d)

+## Postcodes.io Integration
+Rent-It uses the Postcodes.io API to support its location based search and filtering feature.
+This allows users to find rental items close to their own postcode.
+#### Purpose
+- Convert a user’s entered postcode into latitude and longitude coordinates.
+- Validate that the postcode is genuine and within the UK.
+- Enable distance calculations between the user’s location and the item’s location using the Haversine formula.

+#### How It Works?
+- A user enters their postcode when searching for rental items.
+- Rent-It queries the Postcodes.io API to fetch the postcode’s geographic coordinates.
+- The system calculates the distance between the user and each item.
+- Results are filtered to only display items within the user’s chosen distance range.

+#### Why Postcodes.io?
+- Free and open source, no API keys or authentication required.
+- Provides accurate and up to date data for all UK postcodes.
+- Ideal for academic and medium scale projects without the cost of premium APIs like Google Distance Matrix.

+#### Limitations
+Works only for UK postcodes.
+If international expansion is required, additional API keys (Google Maps API, OpenCage) would need to be added as environment variables in Heroku Config Vars.

+#### Future Improvements
+In the future, this feature could be extended to support international postcodes by integrating services such as the Google Maps API or OpenCage Geocoder, allowing Rent-It to expand beyond the UK market.

 ## Future Features